Lawsuit: 13-year-old’s hands up when shot by Chicago police

 CHICAGO (AP) — A 13-year-old boy shot in the back by a Chicago police officer was unarmed and had his arms raised to surrender when he was hit by the bullet, according to a lawsuit filed Thursday, saying the incident illustrates deeply flawed implementation of department policy on the pursuit of suspects.

-The excessive force lawsuit says the seventh grader, who had been a passenger, was complying with orders from several officers screaming at him to put his hands up.
+The excessive force lawsuit says the seventh grader, who had been a passenger, was complying with orders from officers running behind him through the grounds of a West Side gas station and screaming for him to put up his hands.

 The boy, referred to in the lawsuit only by his initials, “was unarmed and did as he was instructed.
-But the officer still shot him — recklessly, callously, and wantonly — right through his back,” the filing alleges.
+But the officer still shot him — recklessly, callously, and wantonly — right through his back,” lead attorneys Andrew M. Stroth and Steven A. Hart write in the filing.

 The shooting is the latest to put a spotlight on the Chicago Police Department’s history of aggressive pursuit practices, which the city had vowed to change.
 Reform advocates say a still-inadequate pursuit policy and poor training has too often led officers to chase and shoot suspects who posed no threat.
-Police say they are finalizing a policy, but one is still not in place.
+Police have said they are finalizing a permanent policy, but one was still not in place.

 The officer’s name hasn’t been released and he is referred to as John Doe Officer in the filing.
 He was relieved of his police powers last week.
 The lawsuit names Doe and the city of Chicago as defendants and seeks unspecified damages for, among other things, mental anguish and future caretaking expenses.